AnatolyRugalev/kube-commander/README.md

 The first thing you need to press is "?".
 This will show help dialog in case you missed it on start screen.

-The initial version of kube-commander had a refresh key which updated list of resources.
-Now you don't have to do that: kube-commander watches changes dynamically, so you can relax and take a sip of your coffee while waiting for a deployment.
+Official Kubernetes Dashboard has a refresh key which updates items on page.
+With kubecom you don't have to do that: kubecom watches changes and updates screen in real time, so you can relax and take a sip of your fresh coffee while monitoring your deployment rolling out.

 The most of hotkeys you can find on help dialog.
 Here they are: